MouseLand/facemap/README.md

 When you choose ROIs these will be used to process ALL the folders that you see in the drop down menu when you click "Process ROIs".

+# processing
+you can choose which ROIs to process with the checkboxes on the right (if you've drawn the ROIs!)

-# processing multiple days of recordings (each day with different ROIs)
+# processing multiple days of recordings
-after choosing ROIs for a set of movies (seen in drop-down), click "save ROI and processing settings". load the next set of files and repeat.
+after choosing ROIs for a set of movies (seen in drop-down), click "save ROI and processing settings". load the next set of files and save settings.
 Then choose "Batch Process ROIs"

 # different statistics of movement
 motion: absolute value of the difference of two frames and sum over pixels greater than the threshold set by the GUI